Terms and Conditions

 Inspection and Rejection of Non-Conforming Goods and Defective Services

-- (b) If the Customer notifies MET during the Inspection and Review Period of any Non-Conforming Goods and MET reasonably determines such Goods to be Non-Conforming Goods, MET shall, in its sole discretion, (i) replace such Non-Conforming Goods with conforming Goods, or (ii) credit or refund the price for such Non-Conforming Goods.
+- If the Customer notifies MET during the Inspection and Review Period of any Non-Conforming Goods and MET reasonably determines such Goods to be Non-Conforming Goods, MET shall, in its sole discretion, (i) replace such Non- Conforming Goods with conforming Goods, or (ii) credit or refund the price for such Non-Conforming Goods.

-- (e) The Customer acknowledges and agrees that the remedies set forth in Section 13(d) are the Customer’s exclusive remedies for the performance of Defective Services.
+- The Customer acknowledges and agrees that the remedies set forth in this Non-Conforming Goods and Defective Services Section are the Customer’s exclusive remedies for the performance of Defective Services.

 Alterations to Goods